 You must remember to keep all the financial records you will need to fill in your tax returns.
 It’s a good idea to store all your receipts and transaction records in a safe place and in date order.
 The more organised you are with your paperwork from day one, the easier it will be to compile your return when the time comes.

 Special licences and permissions

 Although anyone can set up in business as a sole trader, for certain types of work you may need a licence or permission from your local authority.
 Restaurants, childminders, cab drivers and street traders, for example, all need to have a local authority licence.
 In addition, your qualifications and business premises may be inspected beforehand to ensure you comply with certain regulations.
-Do you have permission to operate as a business from your premises.

 The sole trader checklist